Aicoaching2025/Candace/README.md

-# Candace# Data Wrangling and Cleaning: Titanic Dataset
+# Data Wrangling and Cleaning: Titanic Dataset

 Welcome to my data science portfolio project!
 This repository demonstrates essential data wrangling and cleaning techniques applied to the [Titanic dataset](https://www.kaggle.com/c/titanic).
 The goal of this project is to transform messy, incomplete data into a structured and analysis-ready format.